Impact of COVID-19 on College Admission and Testing

 - Will schools that have implemented a test-optional policy return to requiring the ACT or SAT once COVID-19 is no longer a factor?

 Whether students should back away from testing or lean into it is a decision, in consultation with the student’s college counselor, that each family can make for themselves.
-In recognition of the limited test dates, prep opportunities, and financial burdens the Class of 2021 is experiencing, we predict that more institutions will adopt test-optional policies.
+In recognition of the limited test dates, prep opportunities, and financial burdens the Class of 2021 is experiencing, more institutions than ever have adopted test-optional policies.
+In order to track which institutions are test-optional for the 2020–21 admission cycle, students and parents can go to Fairtest.org, where they will find an updated and comprehensive list.

 Remember, test-optional is not the same as test-blind.
 Unless a school explicitly says it will not consider tests, then an applicant with strong test scores can still submit them for consideration.